 You are never too far away from a beautiful walk if you are living in or visiting London.
-While there are closer options such as Epping Forest available, you will struggle to find a more beautiful choice than the Seven Sisters Cliffs walk.
+While there are closer options such as Epping Forest or Richmond Park available, you will struggle to find a more beautiful choice than the Seven Sisters Cliffs walk.

 The majestic beauty of the white limestone cliffs makes for a wonderfully unique hiking option that you simply won’t find anything else like in the world.
 If you’re wondering about how to plan the perfect day trip to the Seven Sisters Cliffs from London including transport options and which hiking route to take then we’ve got you covered!

 How to Get to Seven Sisters Cliffs from London

 The best hiking route to take if visiting the Seven Sisters from London is the Seaford to Eastbourne walk.
 It’s easier to cut this 13 mile/21 kilometre shorter if you start from Seaford (while also seeing the main highlights of the walk) so I, therefore, suggest starting the walk there.

 The best way to get to the beginning of the Seven Sisters walk from London is to take the train.
 Trains heading towards the Seven Sisters from London depart from Victoria Station in South London.
 There are regular trains departing from London Victoria to Seaford taking around 1 hour and 30 minutes with a quick transfer in Lewes.

 If you end up doing the whole route, then you can take a direct train back from Eastbourne to London Victoria which also takes 1 hour and 30 minutes.
 If you want to do the Seaford to Eastbourne walk in reverse then both these routes also run in the opposite direction.